-See Commission decision of 11 February 2009 in case NN 3/2009 Modifications to the public support measures

-- Commission the need for further changes to the recapitalisation measure, which was approved by Commission decision of 11 May 20093 (hereinafter "third Parex decision"). - (2) On the final date of the rescue period, which ended on 11 May 2009, 4 Latvia notified a restructuring plan for Parex.
+- (1) On 10 November 2008 Latvia notified to the Commission a package of measures in favour of JSC Parex Banka (hereinafter "Parex" or "the bank"), designed to support the stability of the financial system, which was approved on 24 November 2008 (1) (hereinafter "first Parex decision").
+On 26 January 2009, Latvia informed the Commission about several changes to the public support measures to JSC Parex Banka, which were approved on 11 February 2009 (2) (hereinafter "second Parex decision").
+On 29 March 2009, Latvia notified to the Commission the need for further changes to the recapitalisation measure, which was approved by Commission Decision of 11 May 2009 (3) (hereinafter "third Parex decision"). - (2) On the final date of the rescue period, which ended on 11 May 2009 (4), Latvia notified a restructuring plan for Parex.
 On 5 June 2009 a request for information was sent to the Latvian authorities.
 On 15 June 2009 a meeting was held between the Latvian authorities and the Commission.
 The documents provided by the Latvian authorities during the meeting were registered on 16 June 2009.
 Latvia replied partially to the above request for information by letter of 7 July 2009, registered on the same day.